radicula/radicula.github.io/_posts/weblog/2022-01-12-media-roundup.md

 I have some complicated thoughts about how it depicts the Dogs as a police force -- violence seems to be their primary form of justice, but also there seems to be internal concern about this;
 Beka is regularly disgusted by Dogs that make assumptions about Lower City folk and inflict violence on them by default.
 That said, she also "hobbles" a lot of people with her baton without thinking much of it.

-Anyway, I tried not to think to hard about this in my re-read and just tried to enjoy the story and nostalgia as much as I could.
+Anyway, I tried not to think too hard about this in my re-read and just tried to enjoy the story and nostalgia as much as I could.
 I still really like Beka's books.
 I like that they're fundamentally just her telling her stories and that there isn't a larger overarching plot across the trilogy apart from her character development.
 Each story is sprawling in its own way but ends tidily (which I like).